-DNT 298 SPECIAL TOPICS IN DENTISTRY
+DNT 298 SPECIAL TOPICS IN DENTISTRY (3T)

-This course is designed to address special topics in dentistry according to the criteria approved for continuing education by the code of Alabama.
+PREREQUISITE: Permission of instructor This course is designed to address special topics in dentistry according to the criteria approved for continuing education by the code of Alabama.
 Emphasis is placed on chairside dental assisting, Infection Control/OSHA, treatment of special needs/medically compromised patients, oral pathology basic sciences, dental materials, medical emergencies, and ethics and jurisprudence.
 Upon completion, the student should be able to discuss the special topic addressed in the symposium as it relates to dentistry.